ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## InformixLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: any: Type of authentication used to connect to the Informix as ODBC data store.
 Possible values are: Anonymous and Basic.
 Type: string (or Expression with resultType string).
 * **connectionString**: any (Required): The non-access credential portion of the connection string as well as an optional encrypted credential.
-Type: string, SecureString or AzureKeyVaultSecretReference.
+Type: string, or SecureString, or AzureKeyVaultSecretReference, or Expression with resultType string.
 * **credential**: [SecretBase](#secretbase): The access credential portion of the connection string specified in driver-specific property-value format.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **password**: [SecretBase](#secretbase): Password for Basic authentication.
 * **userName**: any: User name for Basic authentication.
 Type: string (or Expression with resultType string).